gl0p/Open-Clock/README.md

 3. Upload Code to ESP32

     Use the Arduino IDE or PlatformIO to upload the firmware to your ESP32.
-    Configure Wi-Fi settings and initial preferences in the config.h file.

 4. Set Up the Server

-    Install PostgreSQL and create a database for user settings and logs.
     Run the Flask server:

     python app.py

 Contributing

-We welcome contributions from the community!
+### We welcome contributions from the community!
 If you'd like to contribute, follow these steps:

 Fork the repository.
 Create a new branch for your feature or bug fix.
 Submit a pull request with a detailed description of your changes.

 License

 This project is licensed under the GNU General Public License v3.0.
-See the LICENSE file for details.
-Attribution

-If you use or modify this project, commercially or otherwise, you must retain the original attribution to [Your Name].
+If you use or modify this project, commercially or otherwise, you must retain the original attribution to gl0p.
-Contact

-Have questions or ideas?
-Feel free to reach out:

-    Email: your-email@example.com
-    GitHub Issues: Submit an Issue

-Acknowledgments
+### Acknowledgments

 A special thanks to the open-source community for inspiring and supporting this project. 🎉